iitggithub/ezshare_cpap/README.md

 If you have more than one wifi adapter, the script will assume that you're using one of them to connect to the ezshare wifi SD card.
 It will no longer switch wifi networks.
 Should you disconnect the USB wifi adapter, normal functionality is restored and wifi switching is re-enabled automatically.

-This means it's now possible to turn a mac into a magic uploader!
-Simply run the script every 10 to 15 minutes and it'll upload new sleep data to Sleep HQ!
+Simply run the script every 10 to 15 minutes and it'll upload new sleep data to Sleep HQ without disconnecting from the local network.

 If you want to know how to enable it, see the FAQ section for more information.